texttochange/vusion-documentation/en/getting-started/requests.rst

 A request will enable participants to interact with Vusion.
 The most important part of a request is the keyword.
 This will allow the system to know about what the participant is texting and respond with an appropiate answer/action.
 The green sign means that the keyword is not in use yet, if a red cross appears it is in use by another programm.
 You will need to choose another keyword.
+You can seperate keywords with a comma, all these keywords will then trigger the same response.
+This can be used to react correct to typo's that end users will make.

 .. image:: _static/img/request1.PNG